JonmarCorpuz/SecondBrain/Software - Terraform.md

 ## Apply Phase

+* Executes until there are no more changes to be applied

 ## Destroy Phase

 * Terraform will first refresh the state of all the resources in the Terraform configuration files to revert any resources that were modified outside of Terraform back to the state that are defined in the Terraform configration files